How to Automate LinkedIn Connection Requests: 5 Rules for 26% Reply Rates (2026)

 The fix: make automation look human.

-Here’s the framework we use across 4 accounts with zero restrictions:
+These are the linkedin connection request best practices for 2026.
+Here’s the framework we use across 4 accounts with zero restrictions, using safe LinkedIn automation tools:

-LinkedIn allows 100 connection requests per week for free accounts.
+What’s the LinkedIn connection request limit per day in 2026?
+LinkedIn allows 100 connection requests per week for free accounts, roughly 15–20 per day.
 But accepting 100 in one day?
 That’s suspicious.

 Safe approach: